zkmkarlsruhe/ofxTensorFlow2/example_movenet/README.md

 dtype: DT_INT32
 shape: (1, -1, -1, 3)
 ```
 __NOTE__: Remember the first dimension is always the batch size which is usually 1 in realtime applications.
+The second and third dimensions need to be a multiple of 32 and the larger dimension is recommended to be 256.

 And outputs a vector of 6 skeletons.
 ```shell